anik055/bajar-ghat/README.md

 ## material used to develop

-we have used HTML, CSS, bootstrap, fontawesome, javascript, react, react router, conditional rendering, material ui and so on.
+we have used HTML, CSS, bootstrap, fontawesome, javascript, react, react router, conditional rendering, material ui, Heroku and so on.

 ## server-site
 we have used Heroku to deploy our server site. in addition we have used mongoDB as our database.